easyrobotic/RI_S2_JMA/README.md

 So, in the folder we have the following items:

- - *package.xml*: is the XML file that must be included with any catkin-compliant package's root folder.This file defines properties about the package such as the package name, version numbers, authors, maintainers, and dependencies on other catkin packages.
-It contains the mail of the mantainer and the author.
+ - **package.xml**: is the XML file that must be included with any catkin-compliant package's root folder.This file defines properties about the package such as the package name, version numbers, authors, maintainers, and dependencies on other catkin packages.
+It contains the email of the mantainer and the author.
- - *params.yaml*: is where the parameter year is defined as 2019.
+ - **params.yaml**: is where the parameter *year* is defined as 2019.
- - *launch/launch_file.launch*: is the launch that loads the parameter in the namespace /masteruvic, adds a rviz node to the launch file and includes the file usb_cam-test.launch from the package usb_cam.
+ - **launch/launch_file.launch**: is the launch that loads the parameter in the *namespace /masteruvic*, adds a rviz node to the launch file and includes the file usb_cam-test.launch from the package usb_cam.
-- *urdf/urdf.rviz*: is the file that rviz loads the first time as its initial configuration.
+- **urdf/urdf.rviz**: is the file that contains the rviz initial configuration.

+If we run the launch file:

+**roslaunch RI_S2_JMA launch_file.launch**

-We obtain the following rviz:
+We obtain the following the following:

 ![picture](image.png)

 What are the arguments of usb_cam-test.launch?
 The arguments of usb_cam.test.launch are the following ones:

-- /usbcam/image_view/autosize
+*- /usbcam/image_view/autosize
 - /usbcam/image_view/colormap
 - /usbcam/image_view/do_dynamic_scaling
 - /usbcam/image_view/max_image_value